edgan/SmartTubeManager/README.md

 It is highly advised that you backup your SmartTube Beta settings from within the application before uninstalling the application.
 This can include your Google accounts and all your preferences.
-Once you have reinstall a version of the application you can restore your settings.
+Once you have reinstalled a version of the application you can restore your settings.

 It has been tested on an Nvidia Shield running Android 11, and a Pixel phone